kovalruss/chips/Readme.md

 ![_chipsignore.png](README_IMGS/_chipsignore.png)

 ## Chipping path
 Basically Chips are performing on a root path of your project.
-You can specify a folder path, where you want Chips to perform.
+You can specify a folder or file **local path**, where you want Chips to perform (add or remove).
 Use -p --path arg.
 ```bash
 $chips -a -p <DESIRED PATH>
 ```